openbmc/openbmc/poky/documentation/ref-manual/ref-variables.rst

       .. note::

-         The shared libraries resolver's functionality results in part from the internal function
+         The shared libraries resolver's functionality results in part from the internal function ``package_do_shlibs``, which is part of the :ref:`ref-tasks-package` task.
-         package_do_shlibs
-         , which is part of the
-         do_package
-         task.
 You should be aware that the shared libraries resolver might implicitly define some dependencies between packages.

       The ``EXCLUDE_FROM_SHLIBS`` variable is similar to the :term:`PRIVATE_LIBS` variable, which excludes a